ibelinp/CloudSDR-Radio-Emulator/README.md

 ### Connect SpectraVue

 1. Start the emulator
-2. In SpectraVue, connect to `localhost:50000` (or your custom port)
+2. In SpectraVue, configure for **CloudSDR radio mode**
+3. Connect to `localhost:50000` (or your custom port)
-3. SpectraVue will detect the emulator as CloudSDR hardware
+4. SpectraVue will detect the emulator as CloudSDR hardware
-4. Full 0-2 GHz frequency range will be available
+5. Full 0-2 GHz frequency range will be available*

+*Note: Higher frequencies may require external radio commands due to SpectraVue's 32-bit frequency limitations.

 ## Configuration